jdherman/hpc-submission-scripts/README.md

 * To submit multiple jobs in a loop: `./submit-pbs-loop.sh` or `python submit-pbs-loop.py` (These do the same thing, but the Python example is easier to work with).

 Note that the latter option does not require a *.sh file to exist for each job.
 It creates job submission strings and submits them without saving to a file.
 This is useful for large submissions.

+`pbs-serial-batch/` contains a few options for running lots of similar jobs.
+If your cluster supports array scheduling, this may be easier:

+`qsub serial-job.sh -t 0-100%10`

+This will submit 100 serial jobs, running a maximum of 10 at a time (the `slot_limit` parameter after the `%`).
+The array ID is passed into `serial-job.sh` via the `$PBS_ARRAYID` environment variable, which can be used to change what work is being done.

 #####SLURM
 The SLURM examples are connected to each other, because the "multiple-submission" case requires a *.sh file to exist for the job (as far as I know).